Optimal Allocations under Strongly Pigou-Dalton Criteria: Hidden Layer Structure & Efficient Combinatorial Approach: Indivisible items and agents with 0/1-sub valuations

 The independent sets satisfy the following three axioms: \begin{enumerate}[label=(I\arabic*)] \item $\emptyset \in \mathcal{I}$, \item if $Y \in \mathcal{I}$ and $X \subseteq Y$, then $X \in \mathcal{I}$, and \item if $X,Y \in \mathcal{I}$ and $|X| < |Y|$, then there exists $y \in Y \setminus X$ such that $X\cup \{y\} \in \mathcal{I}$. \end{enumerate}

-Benabbou et al. \cite{10.1145/3485006} prove that if an agent has a 0/1-sub valuation function, then the set of \emph{clean} bundles forms the set of independent sets of a matroid.

-Benabbou et al. \cite{10.1145/3485006} have shown that under 0/1-sub valuations, the set of max-USW which are under any SPD criterion are consistent with $\LexiMin$ allocations which is the consistency on optimums among all SPD criteria.
-This result is a generalization of \Cref{thm:main} Claim~1 which is under binary additive valuations.
-Moreover, Babaioff et al.\cite{babaioff2021fair} show that under 0/1-sub valuation, the allocation optimizing $\NSW$ can be found in polynomial time.
+If an agent has a 0/1-sub valuation on items, then the set of \emph{clean} bundles forms the set of independent sets of a matroid (proved in Benabbou et al. \cite{10.1145/3485006}).
+Benabbou et al. \cite{10.1145/3485006} further showed that under 0/1-sub valuations, the set of max-USW allocations (under any SPD criterion) are consistent with $\LexiMin$ allocations.
+This result generalizes \Cref{thm:main} Claim~1 (for the 0,1-add valuations).
+Besides, Babaioff et al.\cite{babaioff2021fair} showed that under 0/1-sub valuation, the allocation that optimizes $\NSW$ can be found in polynomial time.